korykilpatrick/promptier/docs/file-variable-implementation-plan.md

 - Security: Ensure proper validation of file paths and content
 - Performance: Handle large files appropriately, implement caching where needed
 - UX: Create an intuitive interface for selecting and managing file variables
+- Permissions: Utilize the File System Access API's session-based permission model
+  - Once permission is granted, it persists for the entire browser session
+  - Store and reuse FileSystemHandle objects to maintain access without re-prompting
+  - Implement permission verification for graceful degradation if access is revoked

 ### Implementation Philosophy
 - Each step should be focused and self-contained